The Main Deck

 Located behind the Main Deck with a commanding view of the ocean, this classroom has canvas panels that can be propped out for maximum ventilation.
 This room can be set classroom style for up to 30 people.

 Interior of both Elderberry and Sea Dahlia are identical and can be configured as a breakout seminar space with tables and chairs or set up theater style with rows of chairs facing a lecturn.
 Flat screen TV and DVD available upon request.

 Also located behind the Main Deck, slightly uphill from Elderberry, this class room has same footprint of it's twin, Elderberry.
 Sea Dahlia can be set for 30.

 The largest building in camp, the Lighthouse serves primarily as our dining hall and kitchen.
 The dining area is split into an indoor area and an outdoor veranda.
-Meals are served “family style” at CBS; this means all the food is provided at each table to be passed around.
-Adult groups have access to a beverage bar with full-time access to coffee, tea and hot chocolate (pictured at left).
-Additioally, the Lighthouse also has a seminar room and our camp office in addition to a staff lounge and dry food storage.
+Meals are served buffet style.
+Adult groups have access to a beverage bar with full-time access to hot drinks like tea and coffee.
+Additionally, the lower level of the Lighthouse also has a seminar room and our camp office.